Vergara family

-The Vergara family is one of the most aristocratic families of Colombia and Chile with origins in Bergara, Spain.
-The House of Vergara had its period of greatest influence between the 17th, 18th, and 19th centuries.
+The Vergara or Vergara-Azcárate family is a Hispanic noble lineage that traces its origins to the medieval kingdoms of Navarre and Castile and established an influential branch in the New Kingdom of Granada (present-day Colombia) in the 17th century.
 The family is spread across several branches in Spain, Colombia, Chile and the US.

 The Vergara family is considered as one of the first families of Spaniards in the Americas that arrived first as conquistadors, then as royal officers of the Spanish crown.
 The Vergara Family have produced four presidents of Colombia by the same surname; and three more related by blood.
 Another branch is considered amongst the founding families of Chile.
-Originally from Gipuzkoa, Spain, more specifically from Bergara, a municipality in Basque Country.